jamesthesnake/PumasDocs.jl/docs/src/index.md

 # PuMaS

-PuMaS (PharmascUtical Modeling And Simulation) is a suite of tools for developing, simulating, fitting, and analyzing pharmaceutical models.
+PuMaS (PharmaceuUtical Modeling And Simulation) is a suite of tools for developing, simulating, fitting, and analyzing pharmaceutical models, with an initial focus on pharmacometric models.
 The purpose of this framework is to bring efficient implementations of all aspects of pharmaceutical modeling under one cohesive package. **While PuMaS is still in beta**, the package currently includes: